Chevrolet was GM’s answer to the competition offered by rival Ford

 The only Chevy model with serious theft risk is the Avalanche.
 In 2015, it appeared twice on a list of most stolen vehicles in Canada for its 2003 and 2004 models.
 Contemporary anti-theft technology reduces the risk of theft.
 However, just as speeding tickets and other traffic offenses stay on your record, so to these 2015 statistics haunt the Avalanche.
 How individual insurers weigh this data is unknown.
 However, if you find insurance quotes higher for the Avalanche than similar vehicles in its class, this may be one reason.

-Chevrolet offers both the Corvette and the Camaro, classic North American muscle cars in the high performance tradition.
-Any vehicle so labelled costs its driver when buying insurance.
-Sports cars invite aggressive driving behaviour, in the eyes of insurance companies, so these models are classed as higher risks just for that potential.
+Chevrolet offers both the Corvette and the Camaro, classic North American muscle cars in the high-performance tradition.
+Any vehicle so labeled costs its driver when buying insurance.
+Sports cars invite aggressive driving behavior, in the eyes of insurance companies, so these models are classed as higher risks just for that potential.
 Whether a driver takes advantage of that performance doesn’t matter.
 A conservative driver wanting a sporty model may seek insurers who offer usage-based auto insurance plans.
-Those that include telematic devices report driving conditions such as acceleration and braking may help counter the risk potential of cars like Camaros and Corvettes.
+Those that include telematics devices report driving conditions such as acceleration and braking may help counter the risk potential of cars like Camaros and Corvettes.

 Known Issues with Chevrolet Vehicles